-You cannot wear a loose snood.
+You cannot wear a loose snood, Buff® or gaiter on its own.

 PPE is a protection of last resort and is identified as the lowest effective control in the hierarchy of controls when mitigating or controlling identified risks.
 PPE in the context of COVID-19 may include, but is not limited to, gloves, face masks (medical), face shields, eye protection, gowns and pocket masks (used when completing CPR).